andrew/ultimate-awesome/README.md

 - [awesome-gba-dev-zh](https://github.com/apachecn/awesome-gba-dev-zh) - GBA 开发资源列表.
 - [awesome-overpass-turbo](https://github.com/cipher387/awesome-overpass-turbo) - Learning materials and tools for using Overpass turbo (web based data mining tool for OpenStreetMap that runs Overpass API query and shows the results on map).
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
-- [fucking-awesome-flutter](https://github.com/correia-jpv/fucking-awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more. 😎 Awesome lists about all kinds of interesting topics.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome-laravel](https://github.com/correia-jpv/fucking-awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.
-With repository stars⭐ and forks🍴.
 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.